Arjunkhera/lab-experiments/webEngineering/README.md

 This repository contains the codes for the experiments of Web Engineering Lab.

+:fire: you can run the server from a docker container.
+Checkout webmanual.md for instructions

 ## How to Run the programs

 1. Check cryptomanual.md